Kapiainen/Lauhdutin/Readme.md

 - A game stops running.
 Works with any:
   - Steam game, provided that the Steam in-game overlay setting is enabled in Steam.
   - non-Steam game that has a process that can be tracked (i.e. Lauhdutin is capable of keeping track of how many hours have been spent playing the game).

+The stopping bang can also be executed manually via the context menu, if the skin fails to automatically execute it when a game stops running.

 # Changelog
 **Version 2.4.0 - YYYY/MM/DD:**